Bengal BJP legislators to choose leader at Kolkata meeting

 The election result marked a major political setback for Mamata Banerjee and represented the BJP’s most significant breakthrough in West Bengal to date.

-Although the party has yet to officially announce its choice for chief minister, Adhikari is widely seen as the frontrunner following a series of high-profile electoral victories.
+Although the party has yet to officially announce its choice for chief minister, Adhikari's supporters with the state BJP are floating his name as the frontrunner.

 The senior BJP leader retained Nandigram, where he defeated Banerjee in the 2021 assembly election, and also captured Bhabanipur in the latest polls — a constituency long considered a stronghold of the Trinamool Congress chief.